omeka/omeka-s-enduser/docs/content/items.md

 In Omeka S, items can be made available to you from the system administrator, and you may add items to your own site.

-Items are listed in the *Items* tab (one box icon), found on the left-hand navigation of the administrative dashboard.
+Items are listed in the *Items* tab (the box icon) in the left-hand navigation of the administrative dashboard.

 ![Basic view of admin items page, showing a handful of item resources](contentfiles/items_browse.png)

 Each item appears as a row, with columns for:

 - the *Title*
-- icons to *edit* (pencil), *delete* (trash can), or *view details* (ellipses)
+- icons to *edit* (pencil), *delete* (trash can), or *details* (ellipsis)
 - the *Class*
 - the item’s *Owner*
-- and the date the item was *Created*.
+- the date the item was *Created*.

-Options for navigating and creating items display above the table of items.
+In the top right corner of the Items screen is the *Add new item* button.

-On the right top of the Items window is the *Add new item* button.
+Options for navigating and creating items sit in the header of the table of items.

-On the left side is a display for the number of pages of items, with forward and back arrows.
-The current page number is an editable field — enter any valid page number and hit return/enter on your keyboard to go to that page.
+- On the left side are controls for the pages of items, with forward and back arrows, and an editable box for the current page number — enter a valid page number and hit Enter to go to that page.

-In the center top is a button for [Advanced Search](../search.md).
+- In the center is a link for [Advanced Search](../search.md#item-advanced-search).

-Just above the table on the right are options for sorting the table of items, with two dropdown menus.
-The first lets you select between *Title*, *Identifier*, *Class*, *Owner,* and *(Date) Created*; the second allows you to sort ascending or descending.
-To apply, click the *sort* button.
+- On the right are options for sorting the table of items, with two dropdown menus.
+By default, items in the table are sorted by most recently-added items at the top (Created & Descending).
+The first lets you select between *Title*, *Identifier*, *Class*, *Owner,* and *(Date) Created*; the second allows you to sort by ascending (A-Z or earliest to latest) or descending (Z-A or latest to earliest).
+To apply, click the *Sort* button.

 Between these and the table, on the left, is a dropdown for batch actions, including edit selected, edit all, delete selected, and delete all.

 ## View
-To quickly view the basic information about an item, click the *view details* (ellipses) button in the row for the item, located next to the edit and delete buttons.
+To quickly view the basic information about an item, click the *Details* (ellipsis) button in the row for the item, located next to the edit and delete buttons.
 This will open a drawer to the right of the list which displays the item’s title,  description, visibility, any sites it is used in, and its associated media..

 For a more detailed look at an individual item, click on its title in the items browse table or when viewing its details.